UKHomeOffice/cop-design-guidelines/guides/workflow/local-workflow-service.md

 # Developers - Run the workflow engine locally

 ## Introduction
 It is absolutely imperative that developers run the workflow engine locally.
-Doing this exponentially improves productivity because it allows the quick testing and correcting of BPMNs.
+Doing this hugely improves productivity because it allows the quick testing and correcting of BPMNs.
+It will take some time to set up initially but saves time and effort in the long-run.

 Running the workflow engine locally allows you to:
 * get quicker feedback if there's a problem with your BPMN without having to ask DevOps to look at the server logs, or use Kibana logs.